 It comes with:

-- Recent proposals in the European Parliament for plant-based products to be banned from using meat designations;
+- Proposals in the European Parliament for plant-based products to be banned from using meat designations;

 - Insect food products receiving novel food status and requiring approval from January 2020; and

-- The European Commission’s update earlier this year to classify products including cannabinoids (CBD) as novel, as a history of consumption cannot be demonstrated.
+- The Food Standards Agency’s recent confirmation that cannabinoids (CBD) foods in the UK will need pre-market authorisation and companies will have to follow novel food processes following the European Commission’s update earlier this year to classify products including CBD as novel, as a history of consumption cannot be demonstrated.